Islamic Studies Undergraduate Minor

-If a student places out of 1st year Arabic, they may fulfill the language credits with other Islamic Studies courses.
+If a student places out of 1st year Arabic, they may fulfill the language credits with other advisor approved Islamic Studies courses.

-Other classes that offer Islamic Studies content (such as HSS 217 -Exile/Return in Arabic Literature for students in Lloyd International Honors College) may be considered for inclusion as an elective.
+Other classes that offer Islamic Studies content (such as HSS 217 for students in Lloyd International Honors College) may be substituted as an elective with advisor approval.